jsecomb/Homework8/README.md

 ## Istallation:

-Instructions for installation:
+>Instructions for installation:
-(1) Clone Repository to folder in local machine using link: https://github.com/jsecomb/Homework8.git (2) Open index.js file in Terminal and run "NPM install" command to install dependencies.
+>>1.
+Clone Repository to folder in local machine using link: https://github.com/jsecomb/Homework8.git
+>>2.
+Open index.js file in Terminal and run "NPM install" command to install dependencies.
-(3) Request API Access Token from Github and save for future reference.
+>>3.
+Request API Access Token from Github and save for future reference.

 ---

 ## Usage:

-Instructions for use:
+>Instructions for use:
-(1) Open index.js in Terminal and run "node index.js" command.
+>>1.
+Open index.js in Terminal and run "node index.js" command.
-(2) Follow subsequent command line prompts, entering your Access Token when requested.
+>>2.
+Follow subsequent command line prompts, entering your Access Token when requested.
-(3) Once ReadMe.md file is generated, open it and add further information as desired.
+>>3.
+Once ReadMe.md file is generated, open it and add further information as desired.

 ---